amejiarosario/amejiarosario.github.io/source/_posts/2014-09-28-angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb.md

 This is what is happening:

-1. In the `HTML` tab we created a second template `/todoDetails.html` which contains the todo details we want to show.
+1. In the `HTML` tab, we created a second template `/todoDetails.html` which contains the todo details we want to show.
 2. Also, in our previous template `/todos.html` we want to have a link that points to the `todo` detail.
 We are using the `$index` which is the corresponding order number in a `ng-repeat`.
-2. In the `JS` tab, we created a new `$routeProvider` which points to a new controller `TodoDetailCtrl` and the template that we created on #1.
+2. In the `JS` tab, we created a new `$routeProvider` .
+It points to a new controller `TodoDetailCtrl` and the template that we created on #1.
 The `:id` parameter it is accessible in the controllers through `$routeParams`.
-3. Created the new controller `TodoDetailCtrl` and inject the dependencies which are `$scope`, `Todos` (factory), and `$routeParams` which will have the `id` param.
+3. We Created the new controller `TodoDetailCtrl`.
+Also, we injected the dependencies which are `$scope`, `Todos` (factory), and `$routeParams` which will have the `id` param.
 4. Set the `$scope` in the new controller.
 Instead of using the whole array, we are going to select only the one that we need using the `id` that we set in step #2.

 NOTE: in codepen, you will not see the URL.
 If you want to see it changing, you can download the whole example an open it from <a href="https://gist.github.com/amejiarosario/f0a82c7a0eec4786f1c9" target="_blank">here</a>.

 ## AngularJS Filters

-Filters allow you to format and transform the output of expressions inside the curly braces.
+Filters allow you to format and transform data.
+They change the output of expressions inside the curly braces.
 AngularJS comes with a bunch of useful filters.

 **Built-in Filters**:

 * *filter*: search for a given string in an array and return matches.
 * *Number*: adds comma-separated 1000's and two decimal places.
 * *Currency*: the same as *Number* and adds a $ in front.
-* *Date*: takes a Unix timestamp (e.g. 1288323623006) or date string and output it in the format that you specify (e.g. 'longDate' or fragments 'yyyy' for four-digit year).
+* *Date*: takes a Unix timestamp (e.g. 1288323623006) or date string and output it in the format that you specify (e.g. 'longDate' or fragments 'yyyy' for a four-digit year).
 For a full list see <a href="https://docs.angularjs.org/api/ng/filter/date" target="_blank">here</a>.
 * *JSON*: converts javascript objects to JSON strings.
 * *lowercase*/*uppercase*: converts strings to lowercase/uppercase.
 * *limitTo*: number of elements from an array to show.
-* *orderBy*: order array of objects by key that you specify.
+* *orderBy*: order array of objects by a key that you specify.

-**Note** you can also chain multiple filters and also define your own filters.
+**Note** you can also chain many filters and also define your own filters.

 <p data-height="268" data-theme-id="0" data-slug-hash="tyuDK" data-default-tab="result" data-user="amejiarosario" class='codepen'>See the Pen <a href='http://codepen.io/amejiarosario/pen/tyuDK/'>tyuDK</a> by Adrian Mejia (<a href='http://codepen.io/amejiarosario'>@amejiarosario</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

-**NEW FEATURE**: Search todo tasks by name.
+> **NEW FEATURE**: Search todo tasks by name.
 Let's use a filter to solve that problem.

 ```html
   <script type="text/ng-template" id="/todos.html">